mcornick/clilol/README.md

 # clilol

 clilol is a CLI for the various fun services offered by [omg.lol](https://omg.lol/).
-At present, it supports the statuslog features (aka [status.lol/](https://status.lol/)), with support for more omg.lol services on the way.
+At present, it supports the statuslog (aka [status.lol](https://status.lol/)) and PURL features, with support for more omg.lol services on the way.

 ![Screenshot](docs/clilol.gif "Screenshot")